Applying Data Augmentation to Handwritten Arabic Numeral Recognition Using Deep Learning Neural Networks: Background

 Das et al. split the total data set at a ratio 2:1 for training and testing.
 The images are normalized before feeding into the network.
 Before feeding data into MLP the images were transformed into a simple one dimensional vector.

 The model described in \cite{ashiquzzaman} uses the same dataset as \cite{Nibaran} but adopts the method of CNN for numeral recognition.
 The images are kept in the original form for CNN; however, color of the images are inverted before feeding.
 Fig. \ref{fig:raw-v-preprocessed} shows the final condition of images before feeding in CNN model.
-Their model consists of two layers of convolution with kernels of size 5x5 and 3x3, respectively.
-The fully connected network consists of a hidden layer and one final layer with 10 neurons for each numeral class as shown in Fig. \ref{fig:cnn}.
-They use ReLU as activation function and categorical cross entropy for error calculation.
+Fig. \ref{fig:cnn} describes the total model used by them.
+From the Fig. \ref{fig:cnn} it is seen that, their model consists of two layers of convolution with kernels of size 5x5 and 3x3, respectively each followed by a 2x2 maxpooling layer.
+The fully connected network consists of a hidden layer with 128 neurons and one final layer with 10 neurons for each numeral class.
+They use ReLU \ref{activation_function} as activation function and categorical cross entropy for error calculation.
 Softmax function is used to get the final result from output layer.
 Total dataset is split at ratio 2:1 for training and validation purpose.
 This model gives an accuracy of 97.4\% over validation dataset.